jasongraham/oldblog/_posts/2010-4-13-what_is_it_you_do_exactly_intro.markdown

 ---
 layout: post
-title: What is you do exactly?
+title: What is it you do exactly?
 (Introduction)
 time: '21:15'
 tags: [school, research, information, communication]
 ---